django-oscar/django-oscar-accounts/README.md

 def redeem(order_number, user, amount):
-    # Ensure there is a account for expenditure on orders
-    destination = sales_account()

     # Get user's non-empty accounts ordered with the first to expire first
     accounts = models.Account.active.filter(
         user=user, balance__gt=0).order_by('end_date')

-    # Build up a list of potential transfers
+    # Build up a list of potential transfers that cover the requested amount
     transfers = []
-    amount_to_allocate = D('0.00')
+    amount_to_allocate = amount
     for account in accounts:
         to_transfer = min(account.balance, amount_to_allocate)
         transfers.append((account, to_transfer))
         amount_to_allocate -= to_transfer
         if amount_to_allocate == D('0.00'):
             break

-    # Check we have sufficient transfers to cover the requested amount
     if amount_to_allocate > D('0.00'):
         raise exceptions.InsufficientFunds()